abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 The user can choose to use the framework from the graphical user interface (GUI), or from the MATLAB scripting interface.

-## Long-Term Maintenance Statement
+> [!NOTE]
+> **Long-Term Maintenance Notice**
+>

-This package is in a long-term maintenance mode.
+> This package is now in long-term maintenance mode.
 Going forward, there will be no new features or functionality added.
-Our focus will be solely on maintaining the existing codebase, addressing critical bugs, and ensuring the continued security and stability of the package.
+Our focus will be solely on:

-### Our Commitments:
+>
-- **Stability and Reliability:** We will apply bug fixes and security updates as needed to ensure a stable experience.
+> - **Stability and Security:** Providing critical bug fixes and security patches as necessary.
-- **Documentation Updates:** We will keep the README.md up-to-date, reflecting the current state of the codebase.
+> - **Documentation:** Keeping the documentation updated to accurately reflect the current state of the package.
-- **Community Support:** We will address critical issues reported by users, although response times may vary.
-- **No New Features:** There will be no new features, enhancements, or breaking changes.
-This package is maintained solely for its existing functionality.
+> - **Critical Issues:** Addressing critical issues that affect functionality or security.
+>

-Thank you for your understanding and continued use of this package.
+> Please note that while community contributions are appreciated, new feature requests may not be prioritized.
+Thank you for your understanding and continued support.

-*— karei*

 ## Requirements